Women Financial Statistics – A Look At The Data

 (Source: Transamerica Center for Retirement Studies)

-A recent study found that compared to 81% of men, fewer than 70% of all women are saving for retirement.
-While the gender gap in retirement savings is gradually narrowing, there are still a number of factors that contribute to this discrepancy.
+Recent research found that compared to 81% of men, fewer than 70% of all women are saving for retirement.
+While the gender gap in retirement savings gradually narrows, several factors continue contributing to this disparity.

-One reason is that women are more likely to take time out of the workforce to care for children or aging parents.
-This can result in lower lifetime earnings and fewer opportunities to save for retirement.
+Women are more likely to leave the workforce to care for children or aging parents.
+This can result in reduced lifetime earnings and fewer retirement savings opportunities.

-In addition, women tend to live longer than men, which means they need to have enough savings to cover a longer period of retirement.
-Finally, many women face additional costs in retirement, such as long-term care expenses.
-Taken together, these factors underscore the importance of financial planning for all women.
+Furthermore, women typically live longer than men, requiring sufficient savings to cover extended retirement periods.
+Many women also face additional retirement costs, such as long-term care expenses.
+These factors collectively emphasize the critical importance of financial planning for all women.

 Women are five times more likely to live paycheck to paycheck than men